pradyuprasad/Calibrate_Debate/README.md

 The correlation (r=0.43) between topic difficulty and confidence increases suggests models became more confident when debating more contentious topics where even judges couldn't agree on who won.
 This indicates a fundamental inability to calibrate confidence according to topic complexity.

 The smallest confidence changes occurred in debates about professor advocacy (+3.75 average), one of the topics with highest judge agreement.

+## Conclusion
+Our findings reveal a systematic failure in how language models assess their own reasoning capabilities.
+The strong correlation between topic difficulty and increasing confidence, combined with the inverse relationship between confidence and performance, suggests these models fundamentally misunderstand uncertainty.
+This pattern persisted across nearly all models tested, regardless of their underlying architecture or training.

+The tendency of language models to become more confident precisely when they should be most uncertain raises serious concerns for their deployment in high-stakes domains.
+When models express high confidence, our results suggest they are actually more likely to be wrong - yet humans may be most inclined to trust models when they display high confidence.
+This disconnect between confidence and capability represents a significant safety risk that must be addressed.